kstange/MasqueBlizzInv/README.md

 ## Classic Support

-I've done very limited testing with Wrath Classic because I don't play it, but I believe everything should work.
+I've done very limited testing with Classic Era and Wrath Classic because I don't play them, but I believe everything should work.
 If you report bugs or submit patches, I'll do my best to address them.
-Classic Era is not yet supported because some work is still needed.

 ## Localization